Become a Member

 Works with a task force on special projects related to the specific member group or subject matter expert group, as needed.

 Supports building member competency in strategic and effective school public relations as it relates to the represented specific member group or subject matter expert group, as needed.

 Informs specific member group or subject matter expert group about issues and activities of NSPRA.

 Works with Regional Vice Presidents to achieve goals.

 Identifies and recruits association members from the representative professional or subject matter expert group.

-Assists in developing professional development activities in public relations and communications for the specific member group or subject matter expert group.
+Assists in developing professional learning activities in public relations and communications for the specific member group or subject matter expert group.

 See: Bylaws, Article IV, Sections 1, 5 and 6.

 Revised: July 1991; March 1999; November 2005; July 2007; July 2012; July 2013; July 2022